ericbulloch/kwmd/tools/searchsploit.md

 `cp /opt/exploitdb/exploits/php/webapps/47887.py .`

-I run any python script with python3 because python has been end of life since January 1st, 2020.
-In the extremely rare event that a script needs python2, I will usually just update the script to work for python3.
-This script would not work with python2 since it uses the built in input command and that is handled slightly differently between python2 and python3.
+I try to run any python script with python3 because python 2 has been end of life since January 1st, 2020.
+This script would not work with python 2 since it uses the built in input command and that is handled slightly differently between python2 and python3.

 Now I run the command with the following: